 4️⃣ FLACC Scale

-Who it’s for: Infants, non-verbal patients, or those who can’t self-report pain.
+Who it’s for: Infants, non-verbal patients, or those unable to self-report pain.

 ✅ What FLACC means: